 Taste and adjust the seasoning to suit your palate, then set the bowl aside to allow the scallion oil to reach room temperature.

-If you’re not serving the scallion oil straight away, transfer it to a screw-top jar and refrigerate it, but note that it won’t be as vividly coloured the next day.
+If you’re not serving the spring onion oil straight away, transfer it to a screw-top jar and refrigerate it, but note that it won’t be as vividly coloured the next day.

 Before storing, leave the scallion oil on the kitchen counter to return to room temperature, and give it a thorough stir before transferring it to a serving a dish or spooning it over seafood.